edcorant/Runtime-Terror/README.md

 # Runtime-Terror
 This project was connected to local host using XAMPP.
-Both the website and the database (created and manipulated in phpMyAdmin) use this local host connection.
+Both the website and the database use this local host connection.
+The database was created and manipulated in phpMyAdmin.